ClementPinard/depth-dataset-builder/README.md

     --compress_depth_maps 1
     ```

-    This will create for each video a folder `/path/to/raw_GT/ground_truth_depth/<video name>/` with files with depth information.
-Option `--write_occlusion_depth` will make the folder `/path/to/raw_GT/` much heavier but is optional.
+    This will create for each video a folder `Raw_output_directory/ground_truth_depth/{video name}` with files with depth information.
+Note that folder structure is not preserved in `ground_truth_depth`.
+    `--write_occlusion_depth` is used to save occlusion depth maps in the folder `Raw_output_directory/occlusion_depth/{video name}/`.
+It will make the folder `Raw_output_directory` much heavier but it is optional.
 It is used for inspection purpose.
-Option `--compress_depth_maps` will try to compress depth maps with GZip algorithm.
-When not using compressiong, the files will be named `[frame_name.jpg]` (even if it's not a jpeg file), and otherwise it will be named `[frame_name.jpg].gz`.
+    `--compress_depth_maps` is used to compress depth maps with GZip algorithm.
+When not using compressiong, the files will be named `{frame_name.jpg}` (even if it's not a jpeg file), and otherwise it will be named `{frame_name.jpg}.gz`.
 Note that for non sparse depth maps (especially occlusion depth maps), the GZ compression is not very effective.

     Alternatively, you can do a sanity check before creating depth maps by running dataset inspector
     See https://github.com/ETH3D/dataset-pipeline#dataset-inspection